 Appeals submitted as part of a development application will be heard concurrently with said application.
-If a development application does not require a public hearing, the appeal will be scheduled no later than 60 days after the date on which a properly completed notice of appeal is filed, and prior to the approval of the development application.
+If athe associated development application does not require a public hearing, the appeal will be scheduled for a hearing no later than 60 days after the date on which a properly completed notice of appeal is filed, and prior to the approval of the associated development application.